A Light Never Goes Out

 A Light Never Goes Out (Dēnghuǒ lánshān (Dimming Lights, 燈火闌珊)) is a 2022 Hong Kong drama film produced by Saville Chan and directed by Anastasia Tsang in her directorial debut.
 The film had its world premiere at the 2022 Tokyo International Film Festival.
 The film was the winner of 5th First Feature Film Initiative and received funding from the Film Development Fund.
+It was also selected to represent Hong Kong in the Best International Feature Film category at the 96th Academy Awards, but was later revealed to have been disqualified for currently undisclosed reasons.